Shoulder Surgery

 Treatment of infection

 In cases of infection, revision may involve staged procedures, including removal of the implant, treatment of infection, and later re-implantation.
-A temporary spacer filled with antibiotics may need to be left in the shoulder for a period of months in between removal of the original prosthesis and implantation of a new one once the infection has been fully treated.
+A temporary spacer filled with antibiotics may need to be left in the shoulder for a period of months between removal of the original prosthesis and implantation of a new one once the infection has been fully treated.

 Revision surgery is more complex than primary shoulder replacement.
 The duration of surgery is longer, typically 2 to 3 hours, however up to 5 hours in very difficult cases.
 Complication rates are higher.

-Recovery and returning to daily activities after revision surgery
+6. Recovery and returning to daily activities after revision surgery

 Recovery after revision shoulder replacement is typically slower and more gradual than after primary surgery.